drupke/cosquest/README.md

 NV and OVI ultraviolet lines.
 It also produces the plots that appear in this paper.

+There is one Python script, as well, that is used to perform regressions on xy data that is censored on both axes.

 ## REQUIREMENTS

 IDL v8.0 or higher (tested with v8.3)